 7. And he caused it to be proclaimed and published in Nineveh: “By the decree of the king and his nobles: Let neither man nor beast, herd nor flock, eat anything; let them neither feed nor drink water.

 8.But let man and beast be covered with sackcloth, and let them cry out mightily to God.
 And let them turn, every one, from his evil way and from the violence that is in their hands.

 9.Who knows?
-God may repent and show mercy, and turn away from His fierce anger so that we do not perish?”
+God may repent, and show mercy, and turn away from His fierce anger, so that we do not perish.”

 1. But it was evil to Jonah, a great evil, and his anger was kindled.

-2. And he prayed to Jehovah and said, “Ah, Lord!
+Lord and said, “Ah, Jehovah!
 Isn’t this what I said when I was in my own country?
 That’s why I fled earlier to Tarshish, because I know that you are a gracious God, and compassionate, slow to anger, and abundant in mercy, and would repent of the evil.

-8. And it came to pass, when the sun arose, that God prepared a scorching east wind, and the sun beat down on Jonah’s head and caused him to faint.
+8. And it came to pass, when the sun arose, that God ordained a scorching east wind, and the sun beat down on Jonah’s head and caused him to faint.
 Then he wished within himself to die and said, “My death would be better than my life.”

 9. Then God said to Jonah, “Are you doing well to be angry because of the plant?”
 And he said, “I am doing well to be angry, even to death!”

-11.And should I not have pity on Nineveh, the great city in which are more than a hundred and twenty thousand men who cannot discern between their right hand and their left hand, and also many cattle?”
+11.And should I not have pity on Nineveh, the great city in which more than a hundred and twenty thousand men who cannot discern between their right hand and their left hand, and also many cattle?”

 Meaning uncertain.
+Possibly, “cutting”.